Matchings in 3-uniform hypergraphs: Proof of Theorem

 Recall from Fact~\ref{balanced} that a balanced bipartite graph $B$ on $6$ vertices that contains at least $6$ edges either has a perfect matching or $B \cong B_{033}$.
 Thus, given any $v \in V''''_0$ there are at least $r \geq \eta ' n^2 /2 \geq \eps n^2$ pairs \COMMENT{this is why we need $\eta \gg \eps$} $E_1F_1, \dots , E_r F_r \in \binom{M}{2}$ such that either \begin{itemize} \item $L_v (E_i F_i)$ contains a perfect matching for all $1\leq i\leq r$ or, \item $L_v (E_i F_i)\cong B_{033}$ for all $1\leq i\leq r$. \end{itemize} So since $|V''''_0|>2C$ one of the following holds: \begin{itemize} \item[($\alpha_1$)] There are more than $C$ vertices $v \in V''''_0$ for which there are at least $\eps n^2$ pairs $EF\in \binom{M}{2}$ such that $L_v (EF)$ contains a perfect matching. \item[($\alpha _2$)] There are more than $C$ vertices $v \in V''''_0$ for which there are at least $\eps n^2$ pairs $EF\in \binom{M}{2}$ such that $L_v (EF)\cong B_{033}$. \end{itemize} In either case we get a contradiction: ($\alpha _1$) contradicts Claim~\ref{claim2} and ($\alpha _2$) contradicts Claim~\ref{claim3}. \endproof Recall from Fact~\ref{balanced} that if $B$ is a balanced bipartite graph on $6$ vertices with $e(B)=5$ then either $B$ contains a perfect matching or $B \cong B_{023},B_{113}$.
 If $e(B)\geq 6$ then either $B$ contains a perfect matching or $B \cong B_{033}$.
 Thus Claims~\ref{claim2},~\ref{claim3},~\ref{claima} and~\ref{claim4} together imply that all vertices $v \in V_0 \setminus (V_0' \cup V_0'' \cup V_0''' \cup V_0'''')$ satisfy \COMMENT{uglier but formally necessary as we use other properties and not just $(\beta$)} \begin{itemize} \item[($\beta$)] $L_v (EF) \cong B_{113}$ for at least $\binom{|M|}{2}-2\eps n^2 -\eta n^2 \geq (1-\alpha') \binom{|M|}{2}$ pairs $EF \in \binom{M}{2}$. \end{itemize} Let $V^* _0:=V_0\setminus (V_0' \cup V_0'' \cup V_0''' \cup V_0'''')$.
 Thus

 Moreover, each $v\in V_0^*$ satisfies

 Here the term $3|M|$ accounts for the edges which have both endpoints in the same matching edge of $M$.

 We can now show that $M$ has almost the required size.
+(This corresponds to Step~2 in the proof outline.)
 This will be used in Section~\ref{closesec} to prove that $H$ is close to $H_{n,d}$. \begin{claim}$|M|>d- \alpha n$. \end{claim} \proof Assume for a contradiction that $|M|\leq d- \alpha n$.
 Consider any $v \in V^* _0$.
 Then

 Also $e(L_v(V_0))=0$ since $M$ is maximal.
 Thus